Who is doing this?

 What’s This & That Tapes all about?

 T&TT is about having fun, making connections, and supporting artists.
-All money is split on a 35/35/30 basis after costs - each artist makes more than the label does, every sale.
+All money is split on a 60/40 basis - each artist makes more than the label does, every sale.
 Artists are paid monthly, and the money that comes in to T&TT stays in the label to support our own tours, pop-up shops, equipment, distribution fees, etc.

 Why don’t you have a Bandcamp?